yurimarca/mlops/predict_customer_churn/README.md

 - **Code Quality:** Both `churn_library.py` and `churn_script_logging_and_tests.py` achieved a perfect score in pylint, ensuring high code quality and adherence to Python's coding standards.

-## Acknowledgments

-This project was completed as part of the ML DevOps Engineer Nanodegree from Udacity.